punktDe/form-persistence/Readme.md

 After the successful installation run `./flow doctrine:migrate` to initialize the database table.

 # Configuration

+## Exclude form types from saving

+Some form types are only fro structuring the form or to display static text and should not be available for export.
+These form types can now be excluded using extendable configuration:

+	PunktDe:
+	  Form:
+	    Persistence:
+	      finisher:
+	        excludedFormTypes:
+	          'Neos.Form:StaticText': true

 ## Export Definitions

 Static export definitions can be defined via settings.